Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: System Model and Notation

 \subsection{Message Assignment}

 For each $i \in [K]$, let $W_i$ be the message intended for receiver $i$, and ${\cal T}_i \subseteq [K]$ be the transmit set of receiver $i$, i.e., those transmitters with the knowledge of $W_i$.
 The transmitters in ${\cal T}_i$ cooperatively transmit the message $W_i$ to the receiver $i$.
-Let $X_{i,j}$ represent the transmit signal at transmitter $i$ corresponding to the encoding of the message $W_j$ for some node $j$, where $i \in {\cal T}_j$.
 A particular message assignment is denoted by $\{{\cal T}_{i}\}_{i\in [K]}$.
 For a particular message assignment, $M$ denotes the maximum transmit set size and $B$ denotes the backhaul load or the average transmit set size,

 In this work, we allow for flexible association of messages, i.e., we only restrict the size of transmit sets, without constraints on the specific set of transmitters that each message is assigned to.
 The case $M=1$ corresponds to the case of no cooperation, but with possibly a flexible association of cells.
 The case $B=1$ corresponds to an average backhaul load of one message per transmitter, i.e., no extra backhaul load due to cooperation.